 TOP

-Welcome to the KUBS Student Exchange Program KUBS has 104 Partner Universities in 33 Countries (as of Spring 2024)
+Welcome to the KUBS Student Exchange Program KUBS has 117 Partner Universities in 33 Countries (as of Fall 2025)

-For more Information regarding the exchange program of KUBS, please click on the buttons on the left
+For additional details about the exchange program at KUBS, please click the buttons above.

 협정교지도